livseibert5/BreakoutGame/doc/DESIGN.md

 ## Livia Seibert

 ## Role(s)
-I created this breakout game by myself, so all the files in this repository were authored by me.
+I created this breakout game by myself from the design to the implementation, so all the files in this repository were authored by me.

 ## Design Goals
 **Minimize Repetition** - I wanted to make sure each object I was